ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features including HTTP method routing , client id/secrets, rate limiting, CORS, view API usage and response logs, and define API sharing policies.
+The API Gateway acts as a proxy to [Web Actions](webactions.md), and provides them with additional features.
+The extra features include: HTTP method routing, client id/secrets, rate limits, CORS, view API usage, view response logs, and API sharing policies.
-For more information on API Gateway feature you can read the [api management documentation](/docs/apis/management/manage_openwhisk_apis.html#manage_openwhisk_apis)
+For more information about API management, you can read the [API management documentation](/docs/apis/management/manage_openwhisk_apis.html#manage_openwhisk_apis).

-## Create APIs from OpenWhisk web actions using your Browser.
+## Create APIs from OpenWhisk web actions by using your Browser.

 With API Gateway, you can expose an OpenWhisk action as an API.
-After you define the API, you can apply security and rate limiting policies, view API usage and response logs, and define API sharing policies.
+After you define the API, you can apply security and rate limit policies, view API usage and response logs, and define API sharing policies.
 In the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement).

-## Create APIs from OpenWhisk web actions using the CLI
+## Create APIs from OpenWhisk web actions by using the CLI

 ### OpenWhisk CLI configuration

-Configure the OpenWhisk CLI with the apihost.
+Configure the OpenWhisk CLI with the API host.

-There are two available Bluemix regions which require their own unique API host and Authorization key.
+Two Bluemix regions are available that require their own unique API host and Authorization key.

 * US South
   * API host: `openwhisk.ng.bluemix.net`